 Lynn et al found that when two products were bundled together, a 5 or 0 ending increased the attractiveness of the other product in the bundle.
 This is important to remember when you bundle goods and/or services to increase sales, perceived value, and revenue.
 The use of these numbers will increase your customer’s perception of quality and increase the attractiveness of the additional product.

 Baumgartner & Hähnchen (2016) looked further into the pricing of bundles.
 They found that the customer preference for a bundle increased when both items had even pricing rather than odd pricing.
 The researchers believed that this was due to even numbers representing higher quality.
-The 2016 research found that the greatest likelihood of purchasing happened when both items were labelled with even prices and the total bundle amount was odd.
+The 2016 research found that the greatest likelihood of purchasing happened when both items were labelled with even prices and the total bundle amount had an odd price.
 (Their research was into odd and even pricing regardless of value)

 Klumpp, Brorsen, & Anderson (2005), looked into grain pricing in Texas.
 They found that prices ending in a 5 or a 0 were more common.
 Grain prices are set by the producer and then there is a handling fee added by the grain merchant, this fee can be negotiated.
 They found that when the fee was negotiated the effect was more prices ending in a 5 or a 0.
 This suggests that if your pricing is open to negotiation, consider the risk or cost of being negotiated to either of these price points, or force the negotiation to either a 0 or 5 pricing for a better chance of an agreed price.